jonluca/Password-Security-Presentation/PITCHME.md

 ---

-In reality, *91%* of all passwords show up in the Top 1000 Passwords list
+- In reality, *9.1%* of all passwords show up in the Top 1000 Common Passwords List |
+- The password "123456" accounts for 1% of all passwords |
+- Small variations in the most common passwords will drastically reduce cracking times |

 ---

-* Password security is almost entirely about entropy \*

-* Password length is basically the only important thing

-<p style="font-size: 12px">\* Cryptographic password security</p>

----

 There are some pretty bad developers out there

-- Still use SHA1 |
+- Still use SHA1
-- Still use MD5 |
+- Still use MD5
-- Store passwords in plaintext |
+- Store passwords in plaintext (see: 000webhost)
 ---

-#### Is that the only attack?
+No, this is an audience of good developers, right? |

+You'll use PBKDF2 with HMAC-SHA512 with 1,000,000 iterations and a 1024 salt.

 ---

+#### Is cracking a password the only attack?

+---

+Password reuse is actually a much more suble issue

++++

+Most people use the same password for different sites
+---

 The crazy part?

-- A lot of these are public
+- A lot of these are public |

-- 16.1 Million usernames/passwords per GB (uncompressed)
+- 16.1 Million usernames/passwords per GB (uncompressed) |

 ---